L3-N0X/obsidian-marker/README.md

 - **Batch Processing**: Convert multiple PDFs at once by selecting files with Alt + Click (Note: Processing multiple files may take considerable time depending on their size and complexity)
 - **Mobile Compatibility**: Works on both desktop and mobile Obsidian apps
 - **Flexible Output**: Choose between full content extraction or specific elements (text/images)
+- **Smart Folder Integration**: If a folder with the PDF's name already exists, the plugin will ask if you want to integrate the new files into the existing folder

 ## 🛠 Why This Plugin?

-1. **Superior Extraction**: Utilizes the Marker project's advanced AI model for high-quality conversions
+1. **Superior Extraction**: Utilizes the Marker project's advanced AI model or MistralAI's powerful OCR for high-quality conversions
 2. **Mobile Accessibility**: Unlike many converters, this works seamlessly on mobile devices (when the API is accessible)
 3. **Customizable**: Tailor the conversion process to your specific needs
 4. **Obsidian Integration**: Converts PDFs directly within your Obsidian environment